Fiol Law Group|Posted in Car Accidents,Safety on October 11, 2019

 After a vehicle collision, it is your duty as a driver to know how the insurance laws operate in your state so you can file a claim.
 Insurance laws will determine how to go about requesting compensation for your damages, such as medical bills and property damage repairs.
+As of 2019, Florida remains a no-fault state, one of 12 states that abide by this fault-based system.
+No-fault insurance requires every driver to file claims with their insurers, regardless of fault.
 Most states abide by fault-based laws, which hold the at-fault party accountable for his or her actions by making that driver’s insurance company pay for victims’ damages.
-In 12 states, however, no-fault insurance laws apply to car accidents.
-No-fault insurance requires every driver to file claims with their insurers, regardless of fault.
-As of 2019, Florida remains a no-fault state.
+Our Tampa injury attorneys help explain the meaning of Florida no-fault state insurance and what happens during a car wreck.

 Despite most states adopting fault-based insurance laws, Florida remains a no-fault car insurance state.
 Florida’s insurance laws hold that each party involved in a collision will seek damage restitution from their own insurance providers, with no concern for fault.
 Injured parties do not have to determine fault before filing insurance claims.
 They may call their insurance companies immediately after the accident to seek financial relief no matter which party caused the collision.